Byker

 childhood obesity epidemic.

-A couple of months ago, a petition bearing more than 110,000 signatures wasproven that the liberal bullying epidemic is far more deadly than the
+A couple of months ago, a petition bearing more than 110,000 signatures was

 delivered to the Washington Post, demanding a ban on any article questioning